northeastern-datalab/factorized-graphs/reproducibility.md

 Please note that `choice` and `variant` parameter values are already set to the ones used for the paper.

 **A note about timing**:
-Many of the accuracy experiments over real datasets (Figure.7) were run at [MGHPCC](https://www.mghpcc.org/) on high-performance compute infrastructure.
+Many of the accuracy experiments over real datasets (Figure.7) were run at [MGHPCC](https://www.mghpcc.org/) using parallelized code on high-performance compute infrastructure.
 Although the plots are reproducible instantaneously from cached data provided in the repository, if you wish to recreate the experimental data points from scratch (i.e. using the `create_data=True` flag), it is highly recommended to run the real data experiments with a large number of CPU cores and plenty of memory.
+We estimate it to take at least 30 days on a common hardware.
+To make it simpler, we can leave away the most costly baseline method for the larger graphs and estimate to run in one day.
-They are feasible to run on a home computer, but it will likely take multiple days to produce plots with comparable variance to those presented in the paper.
+They are feasible to run on a home computer, but it will likely take several day's time to produce plots with comparable variance to those presented in the paper.